What is income-related ESA?

 If your National Insurance record doesn’t qualify you for contribution based ESA, the DWP carries out a “means test”.
 They look at what income you have, as well as any savings or capital (over £6,000).

 If you don’t have enough to live on, you will be entitled to income-related ESA.
-Since the introduction of Universal Credit, you cannot claim income-related ESA.
-You have to claim Universal Credit instead.
+Since the introduction of Universal Credit, you cannot, normally, claim income-related ESA.
+See the information regarding the Severe Disability Premium.
+If this doesn’t apply to you, you will have to claim Universal Credit instead.
 Currently there are many people who are still receiving income-related ESA and will continue to do so until the migration to Universal Credit is completed.

 Who qualifies for income-related ESA?